psavidis/resume/README.md

   - I get push notifications for page views on my phone
 - **Voice Commands**
   - You can interact with the features of my resume with voice commands if your browser supports them 🗣️
+- **QR Code + URL in PDF**
+  - Lets people access the live version even if links are stripped

 ### Libraries